 If your association happens to fall victim to a phishing scam, it is vital that you investigate the source of the spam email quickly.
 The criminal cyber landscape changes rapidly to stay ahead of law enforcement, and any delay could hamper efforts to discover the source of the scam and prosecute the offenders.

-In a 2015 survey, 39% of employees admit to opening emails they suspected might be a phishing scam or contain malware.
-This is just one more reminder that your association’s cyber security measures should be constantly monitored and updated.
+58% of organizations saw phishing attacks increase in 2020.
+This is just one more reminder that your association’s cybersecurity measures should be constantly monitored and updated.